mspencedm/Software-Dev-DnD/Adventures/Christmas/Adventure/Ice Palace of the Coldheart Queen.md/The Ice Palace.md

 ## **Narration of the Inside**

-*"You step through the gates and enter the palace, the temperature dropping further as you leave the warmth of the outside world behind.
+*"You step through the doors and enter the palace, the temperature dropping further as you leave the warmth of the outside world behind.
 The air here is crisp, cold, and filled with the scent of ancient ice.
 The palace's interior is both magnificent and eerie, the walls lined with shimmering ice sculptures that seem to shift and change as you move past them.
 Long, gleaming corridors wind through the palace, with grand chambers that contain fountains of frozen water and statues of long-forgotten figures.
 The floors are smooth and slick with frost, and the faint sound of water dripping from stalactites echoes through the palace’s halls."*

 The grand hall at the heart of the palace is a cavernous space, its ceiling stretching far above, adorned with hanging chandeliers of icicles.
 At the far end, a large throne sits atop a dais of polished ice, where an ancient ruler of winter is said to have once sat—though the throne is now empty.
 The **Yulebright Star** hovers above the dais, glowing with a quiet intensity, its presence both comforting and unsettling.